Differentiable Entropy Regularization: A Complexity-Aware Approach for Neural Optimization: Implementation Details

 \subsection{Computational Overhead Profiling}

 To provide a detailed breakdown of the computational cost, we profiled the $\Hdiff$ calculation during ViT training using the PyTorch profiler.

-The majority of the cost comes from the pairwise distance calculation, which is computationally intensive but highly parallelizable.
-We also explored optimization strategies, such as using approximate nearest-neighbor search (e.g., FAISS) for the anchor assignments.
-This can reduce the complexity from $O(N^2 k)$ to approximately $O(N \log k)$, making the method more scalable for extremely long sequences.
+The majority of the cost comes from the pairwise distance calculation.
+We explored optimizations like using approximate nearest-neighbor search (FAISS) for anchor assignments, which can reduce complexity from $O(N^2 k)$ to approximately $O(N \log k)$, making the method more scalable.